Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Methodology

 \subsection{Actor-Sharer-Learner training framework}

-The Related Works concerning the efficiency of DRL reveal a contradiction between sample efficiency and training time efficiency.
+Section \ref{section2.1} reveals a contradiction between sample efficiency and training time efficiency.
 Despite extensive efforts to tackle these challenges, existing approaches remain separate.
 We argue that both the sample and training time efficiency are prominent for DRL, and improving them simultaneously could considerably boost the application of DRL.
 In pursuit of this goal, we proposed the ASL training framework.

 To equip our framework with high training time efficiency, we inherit the decoupled architecture from Ape-X. As shown in Fig. \ref{ASL}, an actor and a learner are employed to collect data and optimize the model individually.
 The actor and learner run concurrently in different threads, and the information that needs to be shared is managed by a sharer.
-As aforementioned, the Ape-X is sorely restricted by its multi-thread deployed actor mode and completely decoupled architecture.
-We tackle the first issue by resorting to the vectorized environments \cite{envpool} and the second issue by adding a Time Feedback Mechanism (TFM) between the actor and the learner.
+As aforementioned, the Ape-X is sorely restricted by its MDA mode and completely decoupled architecture.
+We tackle the first issue by resorting to the vectorized environments \citep{envpool} and the second issue by adding a Time Feedback Mechanism (TFM) to softly connect the actor and the learner.